MNeMoNiCuZ/joy-caption-batch/README.md

 Pre-Alpha version supports `LOW_VRAM_MODE=true`.
 This will use a [llama3-8b-bnb-4bit quantized version from unsloth](https://huggingface.co/unsloth/llama-3-8b-bnb-4bit)

+## Update - 2024-11-15
+Batch Processing value added.
+You can now edit the script and choose how many files to process at once.
+- With JoyCaption Alpha 2, on a 3090, you can use a batch count of 8.
+21 images went from 3m to 45s.
+- With JoyCaption Prealpha, on a 3090, you can use a batch count of 6.
+21 images went from 2m30s to 43s.
+- With JoyCaption Prealpha with **low_vram**, on a 3090, you can use a batch count of 16.
+21 images went from 3m6s to 47s.

 # Setup
 1. Git clone this repository `git clone https://github.com/MNeMoNiCuZ/joy-caption-batch/`
 2. (Optional) Create a virtual environment for your setup.
 Use python 3.9 to 3.11.
 Do not use 3.12.
 Feel free to use the `venv_create.bat` for a simple windows setup.
 Activate your venv.